recette-lemon/DiscordTheme/README.md

 ## Installing

 * Download the zip or clone the project
-* Run `install.bat` while discord is running (this will close discord)
+* Run `install.bat` while discord is running (this will close discord and start it again)
-* Start discord manually again

 ## Problems